St4bl3/St4bl3/README.md

       Jun 2025 - Jul 2025
     </td>
     <td valign="top">
-      [cite_start]Developed a multi-modal AI pipeline leveraging a BLIP model for visual analysis and a <b>fine-tuned Mistral-7B LLM</b> with QLoRA for generating nuanced marketing captions. [cite: 10] [cite_start]Implemented a resource-efficient framework using 4-bit quantization and paged optimizers to deploy the 7-billion-parameter model in a constrained computational environment. [cite: 10]
+      Developed a multi-modal AI pipeline leveraging a BLIP model for visual analysis and a fine-tuned Mistral-7B LLM with QLoRA for generating nuanced marketing captions.Implemented a resource-efficient framework using 4-bit quantization and paged optimizers to deploy the 7-billion-parameter model in a constrained computational environment.
     </td>
   </tr>
   <tr>